 Risks and Benefits of Medicines for Heart Failure

 Heart failure is a very serious illness that can cause life-threatening complications and significantly limit your life span.
 Fortunately, many drugs have been shown to slow the progression of heart failure, and several drugs have been shown to prolong survival.
 Each of these medicines has risks and benefits that you and your doctor will need to weigh when you are deciding whether you should take the medicine.
-These are summarized in the following table.

 In fact, your goals of treatment may change over time.
 Early in the course of your treatment, you may want to do everything possible to extend your life span, even if it means making your symptoms temporarily worse.
 A good example of this is starting therapy with a beta-blocker, which can make your symptoms worse during the first few weeks or months but eventually may reduce your symptoms and prolong your survival.

 But if you develop end-stage heart failure with very severe symptoms that prevent you from doing even simple activities, you may prefer treatments that are most effective at reducing your symptoms, even if they may have some risk of decreasing your survival.

 To help you with decision making, the most important things you can do are: first, keep yourself well informed about the risks and benefits of the treatments that are available to you, and second, work closely with a doctor whose advice and opinions you trust.

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.